BradBalderson/DNACipher/README.md

     chr14   24036431        C       T
     chr13   50909867        G       C

-Each line is a 'query' to the DNACipher model.
+👉Each line is a 'query' to the DNACipher model.
 Can include additional columns that specify where to centre the query sequence (otherwise defaults to centring ON the variant location), and also where to determine ALT-REF predictions.
 For example, can include an addition two columns specifying where to take the difference (SUM(ALT[start_effect:end_effect]-REF[start_effect:end_effect])).
 These coordinates are given relative to the reference genome, with the chromosome assumed to be the same as the specified